apostrophecms/apostrophe-documentation/tutorials/core-concepts/08-users-and-permissions/01-users-and-groups.md

 *Well, that was easy.*

-Once we do this, the `apostrophe-groups` module, which has been politely working in the background until now, appears in its own right on the admin bar.
+Once you do this, the `apostrophe-groups` module, which has been politely working in the background until now, appears in its own right on the admin bar.

-Now we can create groups, just like any other kind of piece (although we must be an `admin` already to do so).
-We can check off boxes to add permissions to those groups.
-And we can add people to those groups, by editing the user and typing the names of groups — it's exactly like adding individual pieces to a pieces widget.
+Now you can create groups, just like any other kind of piece (although you must be an `admin` already to do so).
+You can check off boxes to add permissions to those groups.
+And you can add people to those groups, by editing the user and typing the names of groups — it's exactly like adding individual pieces to a pieces widget.

 ## Creating a site with custom groups from the very beginning